Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: The case of monochromatic radiation field

 \section{The case of monochromatic radiation field}

-For the case of a monochromatic light (having a single polarization perpendicular to a fixed direction of propagation and time averaged\footnote{Here, time averaging is taken in the very short time scale of $1/\omega_0$.} energy density $u=\frac{1}{2}\epsilon_0E_0^2$) incident on the two-level system we need not to take averaging over the directions of polarizations as done in Eqn.(\ref{eqn:4}), and can recast Eqn.(\ref{eqn:8}) from Eqn.(\ref{eqn:2}), as
+For the case of a monochromatic light (having a single polarization direction perpendicular to a fixed direction of propagation and time averaged~\footnote{Here, time averaging is taken in the very short time scale of $1/\omega_0$.} energy density $u=\frac{1}{2}\epsilon_0E_0^2$) incident on the two-level system, we need not average over the directions of polarizations as done in Eq.~(\ref{eqn:4}), and can recast Eq.~(\ref{eqn:8}) as

-Here, we are not considering the effect of vacuum fluctuations to restrict discussions only on monochromatic field, though it needs to be included for another project to explain experimental observations with injected laser light \cite{Brune,Meekhof}.
-Now, if we define the $B$ coefficient ($B(t)=|R_{1\rightarrow2}(t)|/[u/\Omega]=|R_{2\rightarrow1}(t)|/[u/\Omega]$) for a monochromatic wave, as the rate of stimulated transitions (emissions and absorptions) per unit time average energy density per unit generalized Rabi flopping frequency, then it would be
+Here, we are not considering the effect of vacuum fluctuations so as to restrict our considerations only to monochromatic field.
+Of course, it needs to be included if one wants to explain the experimental observations dealing with injected laser light~\cite{Brune,Meekhof}.
+Now, if we define the $B$ coefficient ($B(t)=|R_{1\rightarrow2}(t)|/[u/\Omega]=|R_{2\rightarrow1}(t)|/[u/\Omega]$) for a monochromatic wave, as the rate of the stimulated transitions (emission and absorption) per unit time average energy density per unit generalized Rabi flopping frequency, then it would be

 We show the time-dependence in the $B$ coefficient in FIG. \ref{fig1} (inset).